Third Macedonian War: Thessaly campaign

-So as not to remain inactive, Quintus Marcius sent 5,000 men, to Meliboea by Mount Ossa, where it stretches out into Thessaly in a strategic position to command Demetrias.
+To remain active, Quintus Marcius sent 5,000 men to Meliboea by Mount Ossa, where it stretches out into Thessaly to command Demetrias.
 Works for a siege started.
 Perseus heard about this attack and sent one of his commanders with 2,000 men.
 His instructions were that if he could not dislodge the Romans at Meliboea he was to march on Demetrias before Figulus and Eumenes moved there from Iolcos.
 When the Romans at Meliboea saw him arriving they burnt the siege works and left.
 The Macedonians hurried to Demetrias.
 Figulus and Eumenes reached the walls of the city.
-It was rumoured that there were negotiations between Eumenes and Antimachus, the governor of the city and a Cretan, Cydas.
-Whatever the case, the Romans left.
+Negotiations between Eumenes and Antimachus were rumoured, via the governor of the city and a Cretan, Cydas.
+Ultimately, the Romans left.
 Eumenes sailed to visit the consul and then returned to Pergamon.
-Figulus sent part of the fleet to winter at Sciatus and went to Oreum in Euboea with the rest of the fleet because it was a better base from which to send supplies to Macedon and Thessaly.
+Figulus sent part of the fleet to winter at Sciatus and went to Oreum in Euboea with the rest of the fleet because it was a better base from which to supply Macedon and Thessaly.
 Livy noted different accounts about Eumenes.
-According to one he did not give assistance to Figulus, even though he had asked for it and that when he left for Pergamon he was not on good terms with the consul.
+According to one he did not assist Figulus, even though he had asked for it.
+When he left for Pergamon he was not on good terms with the consul.
 Quintus Marcius could not get him to leave his Gallic cavalry behind.

 Ambassadors from Bithynia and from Rhodes went to Rome to propose peace.
 The Bithynians said that their king had promised Perseus to mediate for peace and asked the senate to give him this role.
 The Rhodians said that during the interwar period they had started a friendship with Perseus which they broke unwillingly because Rome wanted to draw them into an alliance.
 Now the war disrupted their trade, brought losses in port duties and in provisions and caused scarcity on the island.
-They said that they wanted peace and that they had also sent envoys to Perseus to broker it.
+They said that they wanted peace and that they had also sent envoys to Perseus.
 They would consider what measures to take against either party who insisted on carrying on the war.
 This message was considered arrogant.
-Livy noted that one source wrote that it was ignored while others wrote that the senate replied that the Rhodians and Perseus had conspired against Rome and that the words of the ambassadors confirmed this.
-Once Perseus had been defeated, Rome would consider how to make due retribution.
+Livy cited one source claiming it was ignored while others wrote that the senate replied that the Rhodians and Perseus had conspired against Rome and that the words of the ambassadors confirmed this.
+Once Perseus had been defeated, Rome would consider retribution.

-The fourth year of the war (168 BC)
+168 BC

 The consuls for 168 BC were Lucius Aemilius Paulus (for the second time) and Gaius Licinius Crassus.
 Macedon was assigned to Lucius Aemilius and the command of the fleet was assigned to the praetor Gnaeus Octavius.
 The praetor Lucius Anicius was put in charge of Illyria.